dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%" >
 </iframe>

-In the preceding example, even though `getUserOrder` executes before the `print` method on line 8, the console shows the `print` output from line 8 ("Fetching user order...") before the output from `getUserOrder` ("Large Latte).
+In the preceding example, even though `getUserOrder` executes before the print statement on line 8, the console shows the printed output from line 8 ("Fetching user order...") before the output from `getUserOrder` ("Large Latte).
 This is because `getUserOrder` delays for 3 seconds before it completes by printing `Large Latte` to the console.

 #### 2. Error

 If the asynchronous operations performed by the function throw an error or exception, the future completes and throws the error or exception.

-In the following example, `getUserOrder` returns a future that completes by throwing an Exception.
+In the following example, `getUserOrder` returns a future that completes with an exception.

 ### Example - futures and exceptions